 This easy Christmas Crack recipe is one of my favorite holiday indulgences.
-I mean really, it is basically hardened caramel covered in chocolate.
+I mean really, it is basically hardened caramel covered in chocolate with a slightly buttery and salty twist.
 How could you go wrong?

-But I like using Ritz crackers.
-They are essentially a buttery version of saltine.
-Still flaky and salty, but with more flavor in the actual cracker.
-Why not add more butter?
+- Butter Crackers– Most recipes use a single layer of saltine crackers but I like using Ritz crackers.
+They are essentially a buttery version of saltine — still flaky and salty, but with loads more flavor.

-Christmas Crack has historically been topped with shredded coconut or chopped nuts.
-Any type of chopped candy also works well.
-M&Ms are a family favorite.
+- Festive Toppings– Christmas crack has historically been topped with shredded coconut or chopped nuts but any type of chopped candy also works well.
+M&Ms are a family favorite but I also like to top my saltine toffee off with a spread of chocolate.

-As the name suggests, Christmas is the most popular time of year for this Christmas crack candy.
-It’s a holiday favorite and the perfect addition to your cookie trays.
-It’s ideal for making ahead and taking to potluck parties.
-People always go ga-ga over a simple treat like toffee!
+- Year Round!
+As the name suggests, Christmas is the most popular time of year for this Christmas crack candy — it’s a holiday favorite and the perfect addition to your spreads of cookies.
+But it’s also ideal for making ahead and taking to potluck parties.

 - Crackers – My favorites to use are either Ritz crackers or Saltine crackers.
 I haven’t personally used them, but I know some people have also used Club crackers.